drskalman/org-invoice/README.md

 # org-invoice
-Fork of org-invoice by Peter Jones with support for federal and provencial sale tax.
+Fork of org-invoice by Peter Jones.
+This version support for federal and provencial sale tax.